ljfranklin/terraform-resource/README.md

   * `terraform.var_file`: *Optional.* A file containing Terraform input variables.
   This file can be in YAML or JSON format.
   Terraform variables will be merged from the following locations in increasing order of precedence: `source.terraform.vars`, `put.params.terraform.vars`, and `put.params.terraform.var_file`.
+If a state file already exists, the outputs will be fed back in as input `vars` to subsequent `puts` with the lowest precedence.

 * `action`: *Optional.* Used to indicate a destructive `put`.
 The only recognized value is `destroy`, create / update are the implicit defaults.